neon-jungle/wagtail-birdsong/README.rst

         menu_order = 200

-Create your campaign template in ``{app_folder}/templates/mail/{model_name}.html`` eg ``email/templates/mail/sale_email.html``, alternatively override the ``get_template`` method on your campaign model.
+Create your campaign template in ``{app_folder}/templates/mail/{model_name}.html`` e.g. ``email/templates/mail/sale_email.html``,
+alternatively override the ``get_template`` method on your campaign model.

-Campaign templates us django-mjml for responsive, well designed emails.
+Campaign templates use django-mjml for responsive, well designed emails.
 To read up how to setup django-mjml you can read the docs `here <https://github.com/liminspace/django-mjml>`_.
 There is a base template included in Birdsong that can be extended.

 ``sale_email.html``